Introduction to the A* Algorithm

 Output: The path found by A* is .
 The edges are abstract mathematical concepts.
 A* will tell you to move from one location to another but it won’t tell you how.
 Remember that it doesn’t know anything about rooms or doors; all it sees is the graph.
 You’ll have to decide whether a graph edge returned by A* means moving from tile to tile or walking in a straight line or opening a door or swimming or running along a curved path.

-Tradeoffs: For any given game map, there are many different ways of making a pathfinding graph to give to A*.
-The above map makes most doorways into nodes; what if we made ?
+Tradeoffs: There are many different ways of turning a game map into a pathfinding graph.
+Instead of making doorways into nodes, what if we made ?
 What if we used ?

-The pathfinding graph doesn’t have to be the same as what your game map uses.
-A grid game map can use a non-grid pathfinding graph, or vice versa.
+The pathfinding graph doesn’t have to be the the same as the original problem being solved.
+A grid map can use a non-grid pathfinding graph, or vice versa.
 A* runs fastest with the fewest graph nodes; grids are often easier to work with but result in lots of nodes.
-This page covers the A* algorithm but not graph design; see my other page[1] for more about graphs.
-For the explanations on the rest of the page, I’m going to use grids because it’s easier to visualize the concepts.
+This page covers the A* algorithm but not graph design; see my other page[4] for more about graphs.
+For the explanations on the rest of the page, I’m going to use grids because it’s easier to visualize the concepts, but all of these algorithms and sample code work on non-grids too.

 The key idea for all of these algorithms is that we keep track of an expanding ring called the frontier.
 On a grid, this process is sometimes called “flood fill”, but the same technique also works for non-grids.
 Start the animation to see how the frontier expands